 Undergraduate Tutorial Program

-The Undergraduate Tutorial Program (UTP) within the Center for Academic Excellence is currently offering virtual peer tutoring support for a variety of undergraduate courses during the fall and spring semesters.
+The Undergraduate Tutorial Program (UTP) within the Center for Academic Excellence offers peer tutoring support for a variety of undergraduate courses during the fall and spring semesters.
 For specific information on tutor availability and supported courses, please refer to the information below or email us at firstname.lastname@example.org.

 The Undergraduate Tutorial Program strives to provide accessible and quality tutorial support to Hofstra undergraduate students in both individual and group settings.
 The UTP collaborates with various departments on campus and strives to maintain a student-centered learning environment.
 All members of the UTP are committed to upholding the values of personal and academic integrity, while empowering students to reach their goals for success.
 The UTP is accredited by the College Reading and Learning Association (CRLA), which sets an international standard of tutorial services and provides professional development opportunities for tutors, while also recognizing their achievements.